+- Re-location of Operations Center Required

+- Service Design Required

 - Design to 30% Required

 - EA Amendment Required

 - Centennial GO Station:

 - To be completed by 2019.

 - 3.7 acres of City land to be transferred.

 - LRT Traffic Modeling/Undergrounding:

 - Extensive traffic modeling was completed by SDG model will need to be updated with revised alignment(s).

 - Extensive work on traffic management plan during construction will need to be completed.

 - Routes requiring major rehabilitation (surface and/or underground) in vicinity of LRT may need to be advanced or deferred to avoid LRT construction period - potential budget impacts.

 - Additional Transit Considerations:

 - Modelling of LRT 30 year horizon

 - Realignment of network

 - Adjustment of 10 year local transit plan to reflect LRT & funding

 - Summary of Work on Critical Path:

 - 30 Percent Design & EA Amendment:

 - End Terminals McMaster & Queenston

 - MSF

 - A Line

 - B Line Optimization possibly:

 - Curb vs. Centre-Line Along Segments Of Corridor